 5.2.
-You and the invoice addressee have the right to cancel the Contract (and have all monies returned by the school) at any time before the date ten working days after the date of the Contract (the cancellation date) This right to cancel must be exercised by notice in writing.
-If a notice of cancellation is sent by post, it can be posted at anytime up to and including the cancellation date.
+You and the invoice addressee have the right to cancel the Contract (and have all monies returned by the school) at any time before the date 14 working days after the date of the Contract (the cancellation date) This right to cancel must be exercised by notice in writing.
+If a notice of cancellation is sent by post, it can be posted at any time up to and including the cancellation date.
 Or, alternatively, you could use the model cancellation form provided at the bottom of these terms of enrolment.
 If you start attending the course before the cancellation date, the right to cancel will be lost.

 Your statutory rights are not affected

 5.3.
-If you wish to cancel your place on the Diploma course and give written notice of cancellation to the School not less 12 weeks before the start of the course (being the first day of the first term), the School will refund any fees paid, less the non-refundable deposit.
+If you wish to cancel your place on the Diploma course and give written notice of cancellation to the School not less 4 weeks before the start of the course (being the first day of the first term), the School will refund any fees paid, less the non-refundable enrolment fee.
 Refunds will not be made for shorter courses.

 5.4.
 You are not entitled to cancel the Contract in any circumstances other than as set out in the Contract.

-6.1.
+7.1.
 You agree to keep confidential all course materials supplied to you by the School.
 Copyright and all other intellectual property rights in all course materials belong to the School.
-You agree to abide by Copyright law applying to any material you may incorporate in your own course work submitted to the School.
+You agree to abide by Copyright law applying to any material you may incorporate into your own coursework submitted to the School.

-6.2.
+7.2.
 You agree to grant to the School in respect of any work produced by you during the course, a perpetual royalty-free licence to copy and display such work for promotional purposes only.
-Any work not collected for what ever reasons, within 3 months from the handing-in date, can be disposed of as the School sees fit.

-6.3.
+7.3.
 The Contract contains all of the contractual terms agreed between you, the invoice addressee and the School.
 No other person shall have any rights to enforce any of this contract.